 - Garfield and Friends: Garfield made an alphabetical sandwich.
 26 ingredients inside and each one starting with a different letter in the alphabet.
 Unfortunately, he couldn't find anything for X other than X-ray.

-- Bubble Bass's order: One double triple Bossy deluxe, on a raft, four by four animal style, extra shingles with a shimmy and a squeeze, light axle grease, make it cry, burn it, and let it swim.
+- Bubble Bass's order from Spongebob Squarepants: One double triple Bossy deluxe, on a raft, four by four animal style, extra shingles with a shimmy and a squeeze, light axle grease, make it cry, burn it, and let it swim.
+Somewhat inverted by how, in the episode, the Krabby Patty looks no different than others, but the real life version which fits the name◊ definitely fits this to a tee.

 - This Springbok jigsaw puzzle.